peter-wilkins/peter-wilkins.github.io/activities.md

 The hand held wing allows you to manage the power of the wind more easily and provides floation when you take a dip.

-Still a good workout so I recommend you use your goals as motivation to get in shape first, you will thank yourself.
+Still a good workout so I recommend you use your goals as motivation to get in shape first, you will thank yourself later.

 ### Windfoiling lessons and rental